lockw1n/attempt/README.md

 the script, not in the manifests.

 Every package has a Swift Testing target (`@Test` / `#expect`, not XCTest).
-The app target has no tests; it is a composition root with an empty scene.
+The app target has no tests; it is a composition root, and the Xcode project has no test target for it (Q-1.3) — anything that needs a unit test lives under `Packages/` instead.

 ```bash
 swift test --package-path Packages/PowerliftingCore